 Chasing Waterfalls

 Three waterfalls in Munnar enhance the greenery and attract visitors.
 They are Ripple, Kuthumkal, and Chinnakanal Waterfalls.
 Ripple Waterfalls are a beautiful gateway to nature, just 2 kilometres away.
 Preferred months are September to May.
 Kuthumakal Waterfalls, a misty waterfall, is ideal for picnic lovers.
 The best time to visit is post-monsoon, which is June to October.
 Chinnakanal Waterfalls, also known as Power House Waterfalls, is a tall waterfall.
 The neighbouring rocks are covered with tea plantations, giving the place a heavenly ambience.
 Monsoon is the best time for visiting.
 The morning is the best time to visit waterfalls.
 Seeing them in daylight will be memorable.
 Since the area is wet and slippery, make sure to wear footwear with grip and avoid any sort of risky trekking.
+For a perfect retreat after exploring these beautiful spots, stay at a resort with best view in Munnar to enjoy the serene landscapes and refreshing ambience.

 Lakes and Dams to Relax By